Table of Contents

 The commitment given in the preamble of the Indian Constitution to ensure the social, economic, and political justice of every Indian citizen is to be carried out by the Lok Adalat.
-The Constitution’s Article 39A ensures that those who are less fortunate or weaker in society will receive free legal assistance and supports justice based on fair access.
+The Constitution’s Article 39A ensures that those who are less fortunate or weaker in society will receive free legal assistance and support justice based on fair access.
 The Constitution’s Articles 14 and 22(1) further require the State to ensure equality before the law.
-Lok Adalats, which is covered in this article, is covered in the Indian Polity and Governance of UPSC Syllabus.
+Lok Adalats, which are covered in this article, are covered in the Indian Polity and Governance of UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparations.

 Understand the meaning of Lok Adalat